LeoPlatform/Nodejs/README.md

 You can now configure a profile that will be used with your sdk similar to the way the AWS SDK works.
 To do this, you must execute a command line script and enter in your configuration settings.

-Issue the following command from your project directory, you will be prompted for the values:
+Issue the following command from your project directory:

 ```
-node node_modules/leo-sdk/generateProfile.js -r us-west-2 LeoSdkStack
+node node_modules/leo-sdk/generateProfile.js -r ${region} ${LeoSdkStack}
 ```

-* "-r us-west-2" is your leo bus AWS region
+* "${region}" is your leo bus AWS region. eg. us-west-2
-* "LeoSdkStack" is the name of your leo bus AWS stack
+* "${LeoSdkStack}" is the name of your leo bus AWS stack. eg. "StagingLeo"

 This will create a file in your home directory `~/.leo/config.json` that contains your settings.
 You can setup multiple profiles just like you can do with the AWS SDK by specifying a different Stack.